Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Gauge (BMS) Invariance

-Our $\mathfrak{H}$-space coordinates, $z^{a}=\xi ^{a},\ $and their $\tau $ -derivatives, $v^{a}$, \textit{are the coefficients} of the $l=(0,1)\ $ harmonics in respectively the $X\ $and the $V\ $expansions.
-A Lorentz transformation induces a specific coordinate transformation and associated vector transformation on these coefficients.
+Our $\mathcal{H}$-space coordinates, $z^{a}=\xi^{a}$, and their $\tau $-derivatives, $v^{a}$, \textit{are} the $l=(0,1)$ coefficients of harmonic expansions of the $X$ and $V$ respectively.
+We have shown that a Lorentz transformation induces a specific coordinate transformation (and associated vector transformation) on these coefficients.